-What Is Home Closing?
+What Is a Home Closing?

-After going through inspections, negotiations and all the legal and administrative motions that must happen in order to buy a home, home closing is the final step of the home purchase.
+After going through inspections, negotiations, and all the legal and administrative motions that must happen in order to buy a home, home closing is the final step of the home purchase.
 Closing is when ownership transfers from the seller to the buyer.
 Home closing is also when various legal and administrative fees are paid to the people who have been helping with the home purchase along the way.

 What Happens During Home Closing?